-- Type: Museums, Sightseeing
+- Museums, Sightseeing Type

-- Time to Spend: 1 to 2 hours
+- 1 to 2 hours Time to Spend

-Constructed in 1610, the Palace of the Governors was the original capitol of New Mexico.
-It was the site of the only successful Native American uprising, which took place in 1680, and it has been in public use longer than any other structure in the country.
-Today, the Palace of the Governors showcases 400 years of the state's history (officially as part of the New Mexico History Museum) with the help of such artifacts as a stagecoach dating back to the days of the Santa Fe Trail and an altarpiece made in 1830 for a church in Taos.
+Constructed in 1610, the Palace of the Governors was the original Capitol of New Mexico.
+The adobe structure was the site of the only successful Native American uprising, which took place in 1680, and it has been in public use longer than any other structure in the country.
+Today, the National Historic Landmark showcases 400 years of the state's history (officially as part of the New Mexico History Museum) with the help of such artifacts as a stagecoach dating back to the days of the Santa Fe Trail and an altarpiece made in 1830 for a church in Taos.
 Outside, Native American craftsmen sell handmade souvenirs, jewelry and more.
 Meanwhile, the New Mexico History Museum (situated behind the Palace of the Governors) features a variety of exhibits showcasing the Land of Enchantment's fascinating past.
 Displays include artifacts from Native American history, the Spanish Colonial period and the Mexican period.
 You can learn about the renowned Santa Fe Trail (the 19th-century transportation route connecting Missouri to Santa Fe) and the Museum of New Mexico Press.